arvind-trinity/insight-tweet-challenge/README.md

   ```
   making the degree same for both representations.

-##Need for 2 Strucutres:
+##Need for 2 Structures:
-  We need 2 strucutres because of assumption (3).
+  We need 2 structures because of assumption (3).
 We need to maintain vertices that fall into the time frame window and purge rest of them from the graph.
 This is done by recording last tweet arrival time.
 To find this we use our time graph and sync adj matrix.
-Also as per assumption (2) new vettex combination if already exists should get an update in time, this is done using adj matrix and then moving the entry from one time to another in time graph.
+Also as per assumption (2) new vertex combination if already exists should get an update in time, this is done using adj matrix and then moving the entry from one time to another in time graph.
+When a time entry falls out of time window, we delete the time from time graph and sync adj_matrix.

 ##Scalability:
   The program is written to run on a single thread as per assumption (4), but can be easily extended to run on multi-threads or in a distributed system.
-The model supports a function called "combine" that can be used to combine multiple graph systems into one for a fraction of time take to create one.
+The script supports a method called "combine" that can be used to combine multiple graph systems into one for a fraction of time take to create one.
 So multi threaded or a distributed system we can split the input feeds across multiple program and then combine them into one at the end, to get the unified avg degree.

   ![alt tag](https://raw.github.com/arvind-trinity/insight-tweet-challenge/master/images/average_degree.png)